 Many dashcams are battery-powered or rechargeable, so you can use them even if your car is not in motion.
-One of the handiest uses for dashcams in stationary cars is to capture on film the culprits of parking accidents.
-There’s nothing more annoying than returning to your car to find that someone has dinged it or worse, and then just driven off so you have no clue to their identity.
-Crucially in these situations, you’re left footing the bill for the damage.
+One of the handiest uses for dashcams in stationary cars is to capture the culprits of parking accidents on film.
+There’s nothing more annoying than returning to your car to find that someone has dinged it or, worse, driven off, so you have no clue about their identity.
+Crucially, you’re left footing the bill for the damage in these situations.

-With a sneaky dashcam recording everything, you can capture the licence plate, make, model and colour of the car ready to report to your insurer or to the authorities.
-You may even capture the driver of the vehicle on your camera, especially if they get out to inspect the damage before hopping back in and driving off.
+With a sneaky dashcam recording everything, you can capture the licence plate, make, model and colour of the car, ready to report to your insurer or the authorities.
+You may even capture the vehicle's driver on your camera, especially if they get out to inspect the damage before hopping back in and driving off.

-Many cyclists feel a lot safer out on the roads when a type of cycle-friendly dashcam is fitted to their bikes or helmets.
+Many cyclists feel safer out on the roads when a type of cycle-friendly dashcam is fitted to their bikes or helmets.
 Sadly, motorists do not always have the respect for cyclists that they should have, leading to dangerous behaviour, road rage, driving too close, near-misses and life-threatening collisions.
-A dashcam can protect the cyclist, firstly as a visible deterrent to drivers who think they can get away with abusing a cyclist on the roads.
-Secondly, a dashcam gathers vital evidence to help cyclists pursue justice in cases where otherwise, a negligent motorist would simply drive away.
+A dash cam can protect the cyclist as a deterrent to drivers who think they can get away with abusing a cyclist on the roads.
+Secondly, a dashcam gathers vital evidence to help cyclists pursue justice in cases where a negligent motorist would otherwise drive away.

-There are a few different types and brands of dashboard surveillance cameras around, and it’s important to choose the right one.
-If not, you could end up with footage that is virtually useless.
-When shopping for dashcams, look out for:
+There are a few different types and brands of dashboard surveillance cameras around, and choosing the right one is important.
+If not, you could end up with virtually useless footage.
+When shopping for dashcams, look out for the following:

 You will also need to decide whether you want front, front and rear or cabin view dashcams and how they will fit securely into your vehicle without obstructing your view of the road.